01-edu/public/subjects/zappy/audit/README.md

 **_Guildlines_**

-##### Zappy isn't a trivial project o correct. it is also long project to grade.
-For a full Project you need to spend aroung:
+##### Zappy isn't a trivial project to correct. it is also long project to grade.
+For a full Project you need to spend around:

 ###### - 20 to 30 minutes for the server testing
 ###### - 10 to 20 minutes for the graphic client testing